At this time of year in winter, there is the risk of snow and ice everywhere, particularly on those cool and chilly mornings.

 You can’t suddenly remove all this with a magic wand after it has come down, and therefore you will have to wait for it to thaw out and see what damage is done afterwards.

-However, these tips help spot what the issues are when this does happen and also prevent serious damage beforehand.
+However, these tips help spot the issues when this happens and prevent severe roof damage beforehand.